 You rarely even learn about textile history in school even though advancements in textiles directly led to the industrial revolution and other really important historical events.

-Did you know that weavings tend to sell for less than other art of similar sizes and creation time.
-That was a really hard one for me, but luckily I didn’t become an artist to be rich.
+Did you know that weavings tend to sell for less than other art of similar sizes and creation time?
+That was a really hard one for me, but luckily I did not become an artist to be rich.

-Don’t let this deter you if you love to weave, because you will find the right person to appreciate your art for what it’s worth.
+Do not let this deter you if you love to weave, because you will find the right person to appreciate your art for what it is worth.

 If you find yourself defending your choice to weave (or do anything really) just know that the only opinion that actually matters is yours.
 Fiber art is a fantastic choice with historical ties, practical uses, and the ability to create something incredibly beautiful and meaningful.

 It Can Be Hard To Find Materials

 At least until you know where to look.